SawantRushikesh/Power-Bi-Projects/README.md

-Diwali Sales Dashboard
+Power BI Dashboard

-This project involves analyzing Diwali sales data and creating an interactive dashboard using Power BI.
-The dashboard showcases key insights such as top-selling products, regional performance, sales growth trends, and customer segmentation, providing actionable insights for strategic planning.
+This repository features a collection of interactive and insightful Power BI dashboards.
+Each dashboard is designed to analyze and visualize data effectively, covering various domains such as business performance, sales analytics, customer insights, and more.
+Explore to see how data transforms into actionable insights!